BenjaminWills/programming-notes/AWS/databases/aurora.md

 - Same procedure as connecting to RDS / Aurora
 - With Aurora serverless can use certificates from ACM
 - No need to download RDS SSL/TLS certificates

+## Parameter groups

+- Work like RDS engines
+- In addition also has cluster parameter groups
+- The DB parameter group refers to the engine config for the given DB instance
+- The cluster parameter group refers to the config for all DB instances within an Aurora DB cluster
+- DB parameter groups require a reboot to come into effect
+- Cluster parameter groups do not require a reboot to come into effect

+### Parameter groups in Aurora serverless

+- Only DB cluster parameter groups, this is because there are no permanent DB instances
+- Aurora manages capaciy configuration options
+- Define your own DB cluster parameter group to define other options
+- All parameter changes are applied immediately